ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-infrastructure.md

 ### Configuring AIX for SAP NetWeaver
 {: #power-vs-config-aix}

 After successfully deploying an {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} with AIX, make sure you follow the configuration steps in [SAP Note 323816 - AIX: User limit settings](https://launchpad.support.sap.com/#/notes/323816) and [SAP Note 1972803 - SAP on AIX: Recommendations](https://launchpad.support.sap.com/#/notes/1972803).

+For more information, see [Creating an AIX virtual machine (VM) with SSH keys for root login](/docs/power-iaas?topic=power-iaas-create-vm).

-Also, make sure that you implement any specific configurations that might be required for the SAP products that you are planning to install.
+Also, make sure to implement any specific configurations that might be required for the SAP products that you are planning to install.
 For more information, see the respective installation guides for these products.